antwankakki/Flint/README.md

   # Check out the code repository
   git clone https://github.com/alkass/Flint.git && cd Flint

+  # Skip this step if you already have vagrant installed on your machine
+  make configure

   # Bring the Vagrant box up
   # You only need to run this operation once per check out
   vagrant up